-Healthy ‘unsaturated’ fats should be included in your diet everyday along with plant sterols and soluble fibre.
-This may help improve your overall heart health.
+Healthy ‘unsaturated’ fats are to be included in your day everyday along with plant sterols and soluble fibre.
+This may help to improve your overall heart health.
 Unhealthy ‘saturated and trans’ fats should be limited.

 This fact sheet will help you with: